01builders/cometbft/docs/tutorials/go-built-in.md

 }
 ```

+### 1.3.6 Handling errors

+Please note that in the method signature for the ABCI methods, there is a response and an error return, such as
+`(*abcitypes.[Method]Response, error)`.
+Some of the ABCI methods' responses might include a field that can return
+an error in the response, such as the `Code` field in the `CheckTxResponse`.
+The application can use the `Code`
+field to signal CometBFT that the transaction was rejected.
+Other examples are the `TxResults` in the
+`FinalizeBlockResponse`, the `ExecTxResult` that also has a `Code` field which can be used by the application
+to signal that the transactions didn't execute properly, or the `QueryResponse`.
+The `QueryResponse` also includes
+a `Code` field to signal that a query to the application was unsuccessful or it could not find the information.

+The `error` return, as in `(*abcitypes.[Method]Response, error)`, can be used if there are unrecoverable errors.
+In these cases, the application should abort to prevent further unintended consequences.

 ## 1.4 Starting an application and a CometBFT instance in the same process

 Now that we have the basic functionality of our application in place, let's put